 - 1. Students have 10 minutes at the beginning of each hour to claim their assigned practice rooms.
-At the end of the 10 minute period, the room will be assumed to be vacant and any student may use the room for the duration of the hour. - 2.
+At the end of the 10-minute period, the room will be assumed to be vacant and any student may use the room for the duration of the hour. - 2.
 Smoking, eating, or drinking is prohibited in the practice rooms. - 3.
 Please keep instrument surface and bench clear of any items, objects, especially keys, except music on the music rack! - 4.
 Shoes, music and other items have been known to disappear from practice rooms.
-Please remember you are in a practice room, not in a locker.
 Do not leave personal materials on the Bedient organ platform. - 5.
 LOCK YOURSELF IN, especially in the evening.
-Also be sure all doors are locked when you leave.
-You must always - regardless of the time of day or night - latch and lock the stage door as well as all back doors from Hickory Street of the Main Auditorium.
+Also, be sure all doors are locked when you leave.
+You must always regardless of the time of day or night latch and lock the stage door as well as all back doors from Hickory Street of the Main Auditorium.
 Failure to do so can compromise your security as well as that of the building.
-You may be asked by the police or faculty to relinquish Auditorium keys if doors are left unlocked. - 6.
+You may be asked by the police or faculty to relinquish Auditorium keys if doors are left unlocked.

 If you are the last to leave, PLEASE TURN OFF the lights and the BLOWER!

 EXCEPTIONS TO SCHEDULED TIME: There may be occasions when reserved practice time must be preempted for make-up lessons or emergencies.
-The faculty will make every effort to notify the student whose time is taken, but some last minute changes may be necessary.
+The faculty will make every effort to notify the student whose time is taken, but some last-minute changes may be necessary.